StXf1b/movie-keeper/README.md

 4 - Add your config from firebase database.

-5 - Add the fallowing then
+5 - Add the following then

     // init firebase
     firebase.initializeApp(firebaseConfig);